Blackberry Peach Pie

-- Remove the pie dough from the bag and using a sharp knife, cut the ball in half.
-Wrap each half tightly in plastic wrap and flatten into a disc.
+- Remove the pie dough from the bag and using a sharp knife, cut the dough into two equal-sized pieces.
+Flatten each piece into a round disc and wrap tightly in plastic wrap.
 Refrigerate for at least 2 hours or, ideally, overnight.

 - Bring a large pot of water to a boil.
 Set aside a large ice bath near the stove.
-Using a paring knife, make a small, shallow ‘X’ incision on the bottom of each peach and carefully drop into the boiling water.
+Using a paring knife, make a small shallow ‘X’ incision onto the bottom of each peach and carefully drop into the boiling water.
 Allow the peaches to blanch for roughly a minute (depending on the ripeness of your peaches) or until the skins begin to slightly peel away from the flesh.
 Using a skimmer or large spoon, transfer the peaches to the ice bath (this will prevent them from cooking any further) until cool enough to handle.
-Transfer to a paper towel lined plate and set aside.
+Transfer to a paper towel-lined plate and set aside.

-- Meanwhile, remove one disc of pie dough from the fridge.
-Allow it to sit at room temperature for 5 to 10 minutes or just soft enough to roll.
-On a well-floured board (or marble slab) and rolling pin, roll the dough until it is about 1/8-inch thick or less and about 12-inches in diameter.
-Roll the dough around the rolling pin and transfer to a 9-inch pie pan (I prefer glass or heavy ceramic), pressing it into the edges of the pan without stretching the dough.
-Using a knife or kitchen scissors, trim any remaining overhang to one inch.
-Brush off any excess flour with a pastry brush and place the pie pan in the freezer for 10 minutes (or cover with plastic wrap and refrigerate for up to 30 minutes).
-Remove the remaining pie dough disc from the fridge, unwrap, and roll until it is 1/8-inch thick or less, and 12-inches in diameter.
-Place between two sheets of plastic wrap or parchment paper and chill in the fridge while you prepare the pie filling.
+- Meanwhile, remove one disc of chilled pie dough from the fridge.
+Allow it to sit at room temperature for 5 to 10 minutes.
+On a well-floured countertop and using a lightly floured rolling pin, roll the dough until it roughly a 12-inch disc that is roughly ⅛-inch thick.
+Lift and transfer to a 9-inch pie pan (equipment note: I recommend heavy ceramic) pressing it into the edges of the pan without stretching the dough.
+Using a knife or kitchen scissors, trim any remaining dough overhang to just one inch.
+Brush off any excess flour with a pastry brush and place the pie pan in the freezer for 10 minutes or cover tightly with plastic wrap and refrigerate for up to 30 minutes.
+Remove the remaining pie dough disc from the fridge, unwrap, and roll into a 12-inch diameter disc that is roughly ⅛-inch thick or less.
+Place the dough between two sheets of plastic wrap or parchment paper and chill in the fridge while you prepare the pie filling.

-- Prepare the filling: Using a paring knife, carefully peel the skin from the blanched peaches, remove the pits, and cut into 1/2-inch slices.
-Place the peach slices in a large mixing bowl and add the blackberries, brown sugar, granulated sugar, cornstarch, lemon juice, cinnamon, nutmeg, and salt.
+- Prepare the Pie Filling: Using a pairing knife, carefully peel the skin from the blanched peaches, remove the pits, and cut into ½-inch thick wedges.
+Transfer the peach wedges to a large mixing bowl and add the blackberries, brown sugar, granulated sugar, cornstarch, lemon juice, cinnamon, nutmeg, and salt.
 Toss gently to combine.

-- Remove the pie pan with dough from the freezer and add the filling.
-Remove the rolled top crust pie dough from the refrigerator and place over the fruit filling, tucking the overhang of the top crust over and then under the bottom crust overhang border.
-Using the knuckle of your index finger on one hand (on the inside edge of the crust) and the thumb and index finger of your other hand (on the outside edge), press and crimp the edges of the crust.
+- Remove the pie pan from the freezer and add the peach blackberry filling.
+Remove the rolled top crust pie dough from the refrigerator and place over the fruit filling, tucking the overhang of the top crust over and then under the bottom crust overhang.
+Press and crimp the edges of the crust as desired.

-- Using a sharp paring knife, make four 2-inch slashes in the top of the crust, extending from the center out in a circle.
-Place the entire pie pan in the freezer to chill for 20 minutes (or alternatively, cover with plastic wrap and refrigerate for up to 1 hour).
+- Using a sharp paring knife, cut several 2-inch slashes into the top crust.
+Set the assembled pie in the freezer to chill for 20 minutes (or alternatively, cover with plastic wrap and refrigerate for up to 1 hour).
 This will allow the pie dough to relax, the butter to chill, and helps prevent shrinking during baking.

-- Place the pie pan on a parchment (or foil) lined baking sheet. brush the top crust with heavy cream, and sprinkle with demerara sugar.
-Bake at 425 (F) degrees for 15 minutes.
-Reduce the heat to 400 (F) degrees and bake for an additional 15 to 20 minutes, or until the pie is just beginning to turn golden.
-Reduce the heat to 350 (F) degrees and bake until golden brown, an additional 25 to 35 minutes.
-Allow the pie to cool on a wire rack for at least 2 hours before slicing.
-Serve at room temperature or slightly warm with vanilla ice cream or whipped cream.
+- Bake: Brush the top crust with heavy cream and sprinkle with sparkling sugar and set the pan on top of the lined sheet pan.
+Bake for 15 minutes.
+Reduce the oven temperature to 400°F (205°C) and bake for an additional 15 to 20 minutes or until the pie crust is lightly golden.
+Reduce the heat to 350°F (175°C) and continue to bake until deeply golden brown, an additional 25 to 35 minute.
+The filling should be lightly bubbling.
+Transfer the pie to a wire rack and allow to cool for at least 2 to 3 hours before slicing.
+Serve slightly warm or at room temperature with vanilla ice cream or whipped cream.